Non Shedding Dogs

 Poodles require regular grooming and trimming to keep them looking neat and to keep the hair out of their eyes.

 I groom my poodle at home myself.
 I first took her to a professional salon when she was only a few months old, and she came home very traumatized.
+I don’t know how they handled her or what they did to her, but she had been badly scared.

 I actually find the whole do-it-yourself grooming session very therapeutic for both myself and my dog.
 It is a good bonding time for us.
 I also love it when it is over – because she gets the “zoomies” and tears around the house like nobody’s business and is really hilarious to watch.
 I wouldn’t have that enjoyment if she was done at a grooming salon!